About Kyogen (狂言)

 Kyogen costumes are determined by the status and role of the feudal lord, master, retainer, etc.

-In the performance, Kyogen Tabi Shoes with a light brown fine stripe pattern on a yellow background are used.
+The performance uses Kyogen Tabi Shoes with a light brown delicate stripe pattern on a yellow background.

-For the female role, the head is wrapped in a white cloth called “Binan”, which is 5 meters long and 30 cm wide, and hung on the left and right sides of the face and held with both hands.
+For the female role, the head is wrapped in a white cloth called “Binan,” which is 5 meters long and 30 cm wide, hung on the left and right sides of the face, and held with both hands.

 Performers in Kyogen